This post was updated on .

 All foul language, swear words, expletives, curses, and euphemisms (or similar words) that sound or mean the same thing as such, should be avoided, and are against the rules.
 Avoid using offensive words, like 'stupid'.
 Avoid name-calling.
 Avoid threats.
 Avoid demands.
 Avoid bribes.
 Avoid being manipulative.
 Avoid telling lies.
 Avoid the kind of sarcasm that makes someone look bad.
 Avoid unkind language.
 Avoid offending others, but more importantly, avoid being offended.
 Avoid slanderous speech.
 Avoid vulgarity.
 Avoid taking things personally.
 Avoid speaking about people's state of being sexual.
 Avoid racist comments.
 Avoid sexist comments.
 Avoid mockery, insults, crudeness, and lewdness.
 Avoid disdaining, spurning and being contemptuous.
 Avoid snubbing the rules.
-Avoid talking about sexual function/disfunction.
+Avoid talking about sexual function/disfunction, unless you're summarizing a science article that you've linked to, or some such.
 Avoid demeaning others.

 Avoid venting (as much as you can).
 Avoid airing grievances.